oracle-quickstart/oke-transcoder/README.md

     * Egress to Internet for both subnets
 * OCI Virtual Machine Staging-Server Instance
 * OCI MySQL as a Service with a database where the list of transcoded filed is stored (transcoded-files table)
-* OKE Cluster with a nodepool where cluster autoscaler is enabled
+* OKE Cluster with a nodepool with cluster autoscaler is enabled
   * Scheduler container
   * Transcoding container when a new media file is uploaded